 GAICD, MBA, MA Public Policy, BSW, BA

 Rod Astbury is a consultant and independent director.
 He is a member of the WA Mental Health Advisory Council and the Community Co-Lead of the WA Mental Health Network.
-Previously, he was chief executive officer of Western Australian Association for Mental Health (WAAMH) and an executive director of Community Mental Health Australia.
-Prior to that, he was general manager (Western Australian and Northern Territory) of the Australian Red Cross Blood Service, held executive management positions with commonwealth and the WA public service and was a director of the Perth Central and East Metropolitan Medicare Local.
+Previously, he was Chief Executive Officer of Western Australian Association for Mental Health (WAAMH) and an Executive Director of Community Mental Health Australia.
+Prior to that, he was General Manager (Western Australian and Northern Territory) of the Australian Red Cross Blood Service, held executive management positions with the Commonwealth and WA public service, and was a Director of the Perth Central and East Metropolitan Medicare Local.